Probabilistic Test-Time Generalization by Variational Neighbor-Labeling: Detailed experimental results

 \section{Detailed experimental results}

-\paragraph{Detailed results of the ablation study on variational neighbor labels.} We provide the detailed results of Table~1 on PACS in Table~\ref{app:ablation}.
-The conclusion is similar to that of Table~1.
-The probabilistic formulation of pseudo-labeling improves the performance of the common one on most of the domains for both PACS and TerraIncognita.
-Moreover, based on the probabilistic formulation, the variational neighbor labels incorporate more target information, which also improves results on most domains.
-Learned by the proposed meta-generalization, the variational neighbor labels further improve the performance on most domains.

 \paragraph{Detailed results of different batch sizes at test time.} Test-time generalization and adaptation methods usually require updating the source-trained model with large online batches of target samples, which is not always available in real-world applications.
-To show the robustness of our method on limited data, we conduct experiments with different batch sizes during test-time generalization and compare the proposed method with Tent \cite{wang2021tent} in Figure 3 in the main paper.
+To show the robustness of our method on limited data, we conduct experiments with different batch sizes during test-time generalization and compare the proposed method with Soft pseudo label in Figure~\ref{fig:investigate-a} in the main paper.
 The experiments are conducted on PACS with ResNet-18.
-Here we provide detailed results of each domain in Table \ref{ablation_batch_size}.
+Here we provide detailed results of each domain in Table~\ref{ablation_batch_size}.
 The conclusion is similar to that in the main paper.
-Tent performs well with large batch sizes, e.g., 128, but fails with small ones, e.g., 16.
+Soft pseudo label performs well with large batch sizes, e.g., 128, but fails with small ones, e.g., 16.
 The performance with batch sizes of 16 is even lower than the baseline model.
-By contrast, our method performs consistently better than Tent.
-Moreover, by incorporating the uncertainty and representative neighboring information, our method is more robust to small batch sizes, leading to a larger improvement than Tent.
+By contrast, our method performs consistently better than Soft pseudo label.
+Moreover, by incorporating the uncertainty and representative neighboring information, our method is more robust to small batch sizes, leading to a larger improvement than Soft pseudo label.

 \paragraph{Detailed results of the method with augmentation at test time.} As discussed in the main paper, our variational neighbor labeling is orthogonal to other deployment techniques for test-time domain generalization, e.g., data augmentation at test time.
 We provide detailed results in Table~\ref{ablationdata_aug} where we compare the results of the proposed method on PACS with and without augmenting target samples during generalization at test time.
 Our method achieves better results on all domains in conjunction with augmentations.